andrew-guerin/water_quality_interpolations/README.md

 The full calcium and pH databases cannot be shared, since these include data from individuals / organisations who did not explicitly agree to open sharing of their data.

 Raster file names provide detail on data and interpolations used to generate the layers.
-Format: variable-interpolation method-number of data points used-measure interpolated-resolution-data transform-nugget settings eg. calcium-KR-97648-median-10km-LGT-ZN means
+Format: variable-interpolation method-number of data points used-measure interpolated-resolution-data transform-nugget settings.

+eg. calcium-KR-97648-median-10km-LGT-ZN means
-    calcium = calcium concentration (mg/l)
+- calcium = calcium concentration (mg/l)
-    KR = kriging
+- KR = kriging
-    97648 = data from 97648 sites used
+- 97648 = data from 97648 sites used
-    median = median value for each site used
+- median = median value for each site used
-    10km = 10 x 10km resolution
+- 10km = 10 x 10km resolution
-    LGT = log-transformed data used during interpolation (UT = untransformed data) ZN = nugget fixed at zero (if ZN not included in file name, nugget was not constrained during variogram fitting, and was selected automatically)
+- LGT = log-transformed data used during interpolation (UT = untransformed data)
+- ZN = nugget fixed at zero (if ZN not included in file name, nugget was not constrained during variogram fitting, and was selected automatically)

 Contents: